 Two things in life strike Steven Reeder to the core: rock and roll, and personal growth and development.
 Electric guitars move his outer body, while the pursuit of wisdom and discernment moves his inner body.
-As a Certified Professional Life Coach, he synthesizes aspects of theology, science, training and development to present practical, tangible material that is immediately applicable to life for instant impact.
-Steven combines his knowledge of the metaphysical and the practical, and offers an atmosphere of stability, balance, patience and protection to help you restore your personal power and plug into the life you REALLY want.
+As a Certified Professional Life Coach, Steven puts people deeply in touch with their power to create, balance, and change their life.
+Combining his knowledge of the metaphysical and the practical, he offers an atmosphere of stability, balance, patience and protection to help you restore your personal power and plug into the life you REALLY want.

 Steven provides personal and professional development programs, coaching, training, and published columns for such organizations as AbbVie, American Society for Quality, Metropolitan Community Church, and GayLifeAfter40.com.